 Most programs are offered though community colleges and take a minimum of two years to complete, culminating in an associate’s degree.
 Some university-based dental hygiene programs offer bachelor’s or even master’s degrees, which may be necessary for some more advanced career opportunities.

 Financial aid for students may be available through federal student aid or from colleges and universities directly.
-In addition, the ADHA Institute for Oral Health offers scholarships, grants and fellowships for dental hygiene education students.
+In addition, the ADHA Institute for Oral Health offers scholarships, grants and fellowships for dental hygiene students.

 Career Options and Employers

 Private dental offices are the primary employers of hygienists.
 In these settings, practicing in close collaboration with other health professionals, dental hygienists are involved in the assessment of oral health and the diagnosis, treatment, control and prevention of oral diseases.
 Additional services may include oral cancer screening, dental charting, counseling about nutrition, and taking and developing radiographs.
-Dental hygienists may also perform similar duties while working in hospitals, schools, prison facilities, public health clinics or nursing homes.
+They may also perform similar duties while working in hospitals, schools, prison facilities, public health clinics or nursing homes.

 Some hygienists become corporate representatives or even entrepreneurs, marketing dental products or services, working as consultants, or developing oral health products.